A-J-Bauer/JQuery-Knock/README.md

 # JQuery-Knock
-A jQuery plugin for detecting a user knock code / beat.
+A jQuery plugin for detecting a user knock code / beat sequence.

 # Example:
 ```